-- Rules the expected behaviors for all students - Consequences what the student chooses to accept if a rule is broken/this is a progressive plan - Rewards what the student receives for appropriate behavior - Commendations (Positive Recognition) what the student receives for exceptional behavior RCSA classroom management techniques include but not limited to following items: - 1.
-Verbal correction - 2.
-Cooling off time or "time out" - 3.
-Seating changes in the classroom - 4.
-Counseling by teachers, counselors, or administrative personnel - 5.
-Before or after school, lunch, or Saturday detention - 6.
-Parent/Teacher conferences - 7.
+- Rules the expected behaviors for all students - Consequences what the student chooses to accept if a rule is broken/this is a progressive plan - Rewards what the student receives for appropriate behavior - Commendations (Positive Recognition) what the student receives for exceptional behavior

+RCSA CLASSROOM MANAGEMENT STRATEGIES

+- Verbal correction

+- 2. Cooling off time or "time out"

+- 3. Seating changes in the classroom

+- 4. Counseling by teachers, counselors, or administrative personnel

+- 5. Before or after school, lunch, or Saturday detention

+- 6. Parent/Teacher conferences - 7.
 Temporary or permanent confiscation of items that disrupt the educational process.
 RCSA is not responsible for lost/stolen items that have been confiscated according to District policy - 8.
-Temporary placement in another classroom which may include behavior contracts

-- 9. Grade reduction as permitted by RCSA policy for cheating and plagiarism - 10.
+Temporary placement in another classroom which may include behavior contracts - 9.
+Grade reduction as permitted by RCSA policy for cheating and plagiarism - 10.
 Rewards or demerits - 11.
 Behavioral contracts - 12.
 Sending the student to the office or other assigned area - 13.
 Withdrawal of privileges, including participation in extra-curricular activities, or work duty assigned within the campus grounds - 14.
 Other strategies and consequences as specified by the RCSA Student Code of Conduct.